-Applications for the CertHE Common Law can be submitted only via a Recognised Teaching Centre.
+Applications for the CertHE Common Law can be submitted only via a teaching centre that is recognised for the programme.

 Full details of the CertHE Common Law, including entrance criteria, syllabuses and application forms, should be obtained from the teaching centre at which you intend to enrol.